dirkriehle/wahlzeit/README.md

 With `docker-compose up db adminer` you can start PostgreSQL as Docker container.
 It will also start Adminer which is a simple database management ui.
 It allows you to query the database and alter tables within the database.
 You can access the ui via
 [http://localhost:8090/](http://localhost:8090/).

-If you run a PostgreSQL without the preset Docker image ensure that the your instance has the following settings:
+If you run a PostgreSQL without the preset Docker image then ensure that the your instance has the following settings:
 ```
 POSTGRES_DB: wahlzeit
 POSTGRES_USER: wahlzeit